tensorflow/tensorflow/tensorflow/lite/delegates/gpu/README.md

 and iOS.

 GPUs are designed to have high throughput for massively parallelizable workloads.
-Thus, they are well-suited for deep neural nets which consists of a huge number of operators, each working on some input tensor(s) that can be easily divided into smaller workloads and carried out in parallel, typically resulting in lower latency.
+Thus, they are well-suited for deep neural nets which consist of a huge number of operators, each working on some input tensor(s) that can be easily divided into smaller workloads and carried out in parallel, typically resulting in lower latency.
 In the best scenario, inference on the GPU may now